 This article provides 7 key actions you should take to increase the chances of getting a mortgage.

 1. Save a larger deposit

-If you are looking to buy a property but struggling to save a deposit then read our article - How to buy a home with a low deposit
+If you are looking to buy a property but struggling to save a deposit then read our article - "Can I get a mortgage without a deposit?"

 2. Check your credit rating

 Every lender will assess your credit rating by using one of the credit rating agencies such as Experian or Equifax to enquire about your financial history.
 All loans and credit cards are registered with the agency together with loan amounts, late payments and defaults.
 Each credit rating agency will provide a rating so that the mortgage lender can assess your reliability as a borrower.

 An individuals credit rating can be affected by any of the following:

 - Payment history - just one missed payment on a bill or credit card can have a negative impact on your credit rating with credit rating agencies allocating up to 35% of the total score to this one area

 - Credit usage - this looks at how much you are regularly spending on revolving credit such as with credit cards & store cards compared with your total credit limit, this provides the lender with an idea of how much a person relies on available credit for their regular spending